TheAlphaSchoolSystemPTYLTD/student-details/getStudentsDetails.md

 * **Error Response:**

-    `currentstatus` not supplied
+    `currentstatus` or `code` must be provided
     ```javascript
     __invalid: {
-      "currentstatus": "field is required"
+      "currentstatus": "currentstatus or code must be provided"
     }
     ```

-    `currentstatus` not be 'current' or 'future' or 'past' or 'noncurrent'
+    `currentstatus` must be 'current' or 'future' or 'past' or 'noncurrent'
     ```javascript
     __invalid: {
       "currentstatus": "Current Status must be 'current' or 'future' or 'past' or 'noncurrent'."